worakritsoo/svelte-ionic/README.md

 **NEW FEATURE2: click on share button in source view to link directly to the Ionic API docs**

+**NEW FEATURE3: almost all UI elements have a separate REPL (coding playground) - only TAB is missing**

 Do you like this work?
 Please star this project!

 <img alt="Screen1.PNG" src="https://raw.githubusercontent.com/Tommertom/svelte-ionic-app/master/doc/Screen1.PNG" width="75%" >